brendaliu2/dnd-stats/README.md

 # Conjured Animals Tracker

-A React + TypeScript app for tracking D&D conjured creature stats so you don't have to do math.
+An app for tracking D&D conjured creature stats so you don't have to do math.

 ## Project Structure